 MY FACILITATOR ROLE IN DIVORCE

-I received my training to facilitate this program (www.catholicsdivorce.com) in 2012.
-Being only divorced a year myself, at first I found it quite daunting.
+I attended a divorce program in 2009-2010 when I was going through my divorce.
+Then in 2011, I was asked to facilitate the program as a leader.
+Now I could take what was given to me and bring it to others; what a blessing this was!
+I received Facilitator Training at the Archdiocese of Newark and was introduced to a program called, "Surviving Divorce: Hope and Healing for the Catholic Family" which is described in detail here: www.catholicsdivorce.com.
+At first, I found it quite daunting.
 I wanted to help, but I didn’t know how.
 My training through Janet McCormack, a wonderful kind soul at the Family Life Office in Newark, revealed to me that all I had to do “was set the table, and God would do the rest”.
-I discovered that just when I didn’t know how to help or what to say, the Holy Spirit would enter the room.
-“Where two or three are gathered in my name, I am in the midst of them” Matthew 18:20.
-In our meetings, the Holy Spirit entered and it wasn’t me that brought them to healing.
-I was blessed to witness the awesome presence of God while He met them where they were and helped them discover themselves that, in them were all the answers and the strength they needed to heal.
-I was graced to just watch.
-It has been a great blessing in my life!
+I discovered that just when I didn’t know how to help or what to say, the Holy Spirit would enter the room and I soon discovered that it wasn't me that brought healing, but rather it was through me that healing was possible.
+“Where two or three are gathered in my name, I am in the midst of them.”
+Matthew 18:20.
+We are the hands and feet and mouth and ears of God.
+In our meetings, I was blessed to witness the awesome presence of God while He met the participants "where they were" and helped them discover that within themselves were all the answers and the strength they needed to heal.
+I was graced to just watch!
+It has been truly been a great blessing in my life!

-I am on fire with the Holy Spirit and hope to duplicate the success I have had with my divorce program at Nativity in Fair Haven.
+I am on fire with the Holy Spirit and hope to duplicate the success I have had with my divorce program so that others can bring it to the parishioners in their parishes.
 My goal is to spread support groups throughout New Jersey so that everyone can find a group for healing in their area!